 Bill, in later years, regretted his earlier position.
 In 1957, writing in AA Comes of Age (footnote, page 232), Bill said, “Nothing, however, could be so unfortunate for AA’s future as an attempt to incorporate any of our personal theological views into AA teaching, practice or tradition.
 Were Dr. Bob still with us, I am positive he would agree that we could never be too emphatic about this matter.”
 In a Grapevine article in 1961 (“The Dilemma of No Faith”), Bill went further: “In AA’s first years I all but ruined the whole undertaking…God as I understood Him had to be for everybody.
 Sometimes my aggression was subtle and sometimes it was crude.
 But either way it was it was damaging – perhaps fatally so – to numbers of non-believers.”

 This article was written by Brian C., a member of Stony Brook Freethinkers.
-It is scheduled to be published in a future edition of the SIA Bulletin.
+It was published in the June edition of the SIA Bulletin.